xzoert/graphene/README.md

 If you use a web server to run your scripts, make sure the graphene directory is readable by the web server.

-Graphene needs a dirctory it can write to, which is called the classpath.
+Graphene needs a directory it can write to, which is called the classpath.
 When you open a connection to Graphene you must specify as well the location of this directory.
 It is typically called *model* and placed aside from the *graphene* directory.

 If now you add a *helloworld.php* file where you can write your first script, this is how your script directory should now look like: